parvezk/msthesis-prototypes/ms-prototype-2/README.md

 The tool jointly predicts a class label, and shows why the predicted label is appropriate for a given image using visual evidence.
 # [//] another comment option
-- Visualizing intermediate outputs: Interpret how successive layers transform the input image.
+- **Visualizing intermediate outputs**: Interpret how successive layers transform the input image.
-- Visualizing filters: See what visual pattern or concept each filter in a network is receptive.
+- **Visualizing filters**: See what visual pattern or concept each filter in a network is receptive.
-- Visualizing heatmaps: Recognize which part of an input image attributed most to the classification decision by localizing the object in the image.
+- **Visualizing heatmaps**: Recognize which part of an input image attributed most to the classification decision by localizing the object in the image.

 ## Building and running on localhost